-On paper, it sure looks like content creation is a time-efficient endeavor.
+On paper, it sure looks like content creation is a time-efficient endeavour.
 You’re the know-it-all and do-it-all of the little venture.
 You already have the knowledge and skills, all you have to do is share and sell them.
 But it doesn’t quite work that way without some strategizing.

 You might find yourself spending too much time editing which isn’t your skill while music is.
 You might procrastinate a lot and lose your traction with no one to hold you accountable for regular posting.
-You might make a lot of efforts to engage with followers and distract yourself from your core content creation goal.
+You might make a lot of effort to engage with followers and distract yourself from your core content creation goal.
 That’s when you sell your precious time along with knowledge.

 Here are some quick tips to focus your energies only on selling your knowledge and talents without investing an unnecessary amount of time doing so.